hitokiri-mata/katacoda-courses/kubernetes-fundamentals/volumes/step7-cluster.md

 This shows you that by installing an index.html file at the mount location, the NGINX Pod can read from the same location via the declarations in the PV and PVC.

-There are hundreds of others volume types you can declare and bind to and we'll get to that next.
+There are hundreds of other volume types you can declare and bind to and we'll get to that next.